She Was Locked in the Attic – Ghost Hunting in Laconia, NH

 Sean had parked his car at the back of the building, and Lesley and I felt that we should escort him to it.
 I’m still not sure why.
 At the time, it seemed kind of funny, both in an odd and in a ha-ha way.

-As we studied the mixed architecture at the back of the building, all of us commented on another attic window.
+As we studied the mixed architecture at the back of the building, we all commented on another attic window.

 Franklin Historical Society - back windowIt’s indicated by the red arrow in my photo at the right.
-That side of the attic has curtains, and one was open.
+That side of the attic had curtains, and one was open.

 As we chatted, I took a few photos.